Socialist Party (Netherlands): Economic issues

 The SP is anti-capitalist, and adheres to a socialist economic agenda.
 Its main economic postulate is "drastic reduction in the enormous disparities in incomes and assets".
 It proposed a maximum wage, demanding that the highest salaries of private-sector executive be no more than ten times the salary of the lowest-paid employee; in case of the public sector, SP proposed that managers should earn no more than cabinet ministers.
-It also postulated a 65 percent tax on incomes above €150,000, and limitation of tax deduction for mortgage interest payments by removing it for mortgages above €350,000, denuncing it as "villa subsidy".
+It also postulated a 65 percent tax on incomes above €150,000, and limitation of tax deduction for mortgage interest payments by removing it for mortgages above €350,000, denouncing it as "villa subsidy".
 Since 1974, the party has instituted a pay cap for all MPs and elected officials.
 Any salary in excess of the cap is donated to the party to be used for mutual aid.

-The party also proposes an increase of minimum wage, social welfare benfits and old age security payment by the state, along with protecting employment rights by allowing flexible work contrasts to become eligible for a permanent contact more easily.
-The SP also criticizes the presence of market force in the healthcare system, arguing for a nationa health insurance with income-dependent insurance premiums and no personal contributions instead.
+The party also proposes an increase of minimum wage, social welfare benefits and old age security payment by the state, along with protecting employment rights by allowing flexible work contrasts to become eligible for a permanent contact more easily.
+The SP also criticizes the presence of market force in the healthcare system, arguing for a national health insurance with income-dependent insurance premiums and no personal contributions instead.
 The SP has also been a vocal opponent of the new Dutch pension law calling it casino pensions, the party also has calls for the retirement age to be lowered back to 65 and for AOW income to be coupled to the minimum-wage.